Lobaro/docs/docs/lorawan-sensors/1-wire-lorawan/firmware.md

     Make sure to select the **"Firmware Updates"** checkbox!

-!!! warn "Changed Default Keys in v0.5.0"
+!!! warning "Changed Default Keys in v0.5.0"
     Starting with Firmware 0.5.0, the default values for `JoinEUI` (aka `AppEUI`), `AppKey`, and `NwkKey` in the configuration have changed.
     Be sure to check your LoRaWAN-Configuration between device and Network Server, after you